1 Trillion Dollars in Mortgages in Canada (2010)

 The warnings included statements about if everyone owned homes, it would nail their feet to the floor and make them less mobile and worse, heavily loaded down with the costs of home ownership.
 This is an interesting take on the question of whether you should own a home or not, I know that once I moved into my first house, my ideas of migrating to better jobs in other places, dropped considerably.

-The Journal contends that this chap predicted the U.S. housing bubble, not sure I completely buy that concept, but still an interesting take on the whole housing issue, and very topical given the CAAMP report that just came out as well.
+The Journal contends that this chap predicted the U.S. housing bubble.
+I'm not sure I completely buy that concept, but it's still an interesting take on housing.
+It's also very topical, given the CAAMP report that just came out.

 I had some more thoughts about the point on mobility and housing that I wanted to share.